EBI-Metagenomics/EMG-docs/docs/portal.rst

 EBI Metagenomics analysis pipeline produces a number of files underlying the charts displayed on the website.
 These files are available via the 'Download' tab found toward the top of any run page (see Figure 8 below).

 .. image:: images/Download_1.png
-Figure 8: The Download tab is organised in 3 sections: ‘Sequence data’, ‘Functional analysis’ (not available in the case of amplicon runs)  and ‘Taxonomic analysis’.
+**Figure 8**.
+The Download tab is organised in 3 sections: ‘Sequence data’, ‘Functional analysis’ (not available in the case of amplicon runs)  and ‘Taxonomic analysis’.

 Some of the files, particularly the sequence files in FASTA format, can be large.
 To facilitate their download process, these files are compressed with `GZIP <http://www.gzip.org/>`_ and when too large to be easily transferable, chunked in manageable size.
 If it is the case for your runs, please download all chunks, decompress them and concatenate them to reconstitute the full files.